marcinguy/cyanogenmod-stagefright/README.md

 Adjusted them .... + 8 bytes

+Now in the original version of the exploit (G0) I happened to land 28 bytes of vtable pointer, that should be readAt pointer.... but in the original version NOP were padded ... so I changed it to only 28 nops and started my ROP Chain/Stack right away

 WHOOOO HOOO ... overwrote vtable and function pointer of readAt ... and the ROP chain seem to work ... but it stucks on executing shellcode wanted to write a file .... problem seem to be SELinux (seems that mediaserver is sandboxed).
 Disabled it.